Package 'archeofrag'

 Details

 This function is a wrapper for the plot.igraph method for igraph objects.
 The layout is computed using the fruchterman-reingold algorithm, with some changes as a function of the value of the "frag_type" graph attribute.
 For graphs including similarity relations, igraph' component_wise layout modifier is applied.
 For graphs with connection and similarity relationships, the edges for connection relations are coloured in green.
-For graphs with connection relationships only and two layers, the nodes from the two layers are located based on their layer in the upper and the lower part of the plot.
+For graphs with connection relationships only and two spatial units, the vertices are placed on the top (spatial unit 1) and bottom (spatial unit 2) part of the plot.

 Value